I’m sure you’ve heard all about the new HSC Modern History Module: Change in the Modern World!

 If you’re wondering about the other changes to the HSC Modern History Syllabus, check out this article on the new Core Study: Power and Authority in the Modern World!

-Are you looking for some extra help with Change in the Modern World in 2019?
+Are you looking for some extra help with Change in the Modern World?

 We pride ourselves on our inspirational HSC Modern History coaches and mentors!